Attention-Deficit/Hyperactivity Disorder (ADHD) in Children

 Has a hard time waiting for his or her turn in school or social games

 Tends to blurt out answers instead of waiting to be called on

 Takes risks often, and often without thinking before acting

-Seems to be in constant motion; runs or climbs, at times with no apparent goal except
+Seems to always be in motion; runs or climbs, at times with no clear goal except motion

-Has difficulty remaining in his or her seat even when it is expected
+Has a hard time staying in a seat even when it is expected

-Fidgets with hands or squirms when in his or her seat and fidgets excessively
+Fidgets with hands or squirms when in a seat

 Loses or forgets things repeatedly and often